istvanmarton/L-norms_BruteForce/README.md

 ## Testing the code for performance

 In this section, we describe how to run calculations to figure out the optimal grid and block sizes for the CUDA code.
-These auxiliary codes are written in bash, Octave, and gnuplot.
+These auxiliary codes are written in Bash, Octave, and Gnuplot.

 ### gen_mtx.m